Domain Model

 All process and utility streams defined on the zone.

-Set the canonical state lookup owned by this zone and propagate refs.
+Set the canonical period lookup owned by this zone and propagate refs.

 - add_graph(name, result)[source]